zorp/inspicos_wp/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.12 : Added the ability to mark backups as "do not delete", new WP-CLI restore command and improvements to the sftp/scp remote storage method.
-Many tweaks for convenience and small fixes.
+* 1.15.2: A few fixes/tweaks to the 1.15.0 release, which introduced UpdraftClone.
+Create a live copy of your site with a button press.
+Great for testing changes, testing updates (e.g. WordPress core, plugins, PHP versions) and anything else you can think of.
+More information: https://updraftplus.com/updraftclone/ .
 A recommended update for all.